 Pratik received his PhD from the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi, India in 2000.
 He taught in India, before coming to the UK.

 Pratik has contributed widely to the history of science, medicine, and global and imperial history, spanning South Asian, Caribbean and Atlantic history from the eighteenth to the twentieth century.
-He has published four sole-authored monographs and several research articles in leading international journals on the history of science and medicine.
+He has published five sole-authored monographs and several research articles in leading international journals on the history of science and medicine.